Rachel Alexandra: 2010 racing campaign highlights

 On 29 August 2010, Rachel Alexandra under Calvin Borel finished second by a length to Persistently at the 1 1/4 in the $300,000 Personal Ensign Stakes at Saratoga Race Course, a potential prep for the Breeders' Cup Classic.

 In that race, Rachel Alexandra and champion mare Life at Ten hooked up in a moderate pace.
 Rachel outlasted Life at Ten but could not hold off Persistently, who passed her 1/16th of a mile before the finish.
-Calvin Borel, rider aboard Rachel Alexandra, offered no excuses after the GI Personal Ensign "I had everything my way, and she just got outrun," said Borel.
-"After we put away Life At Ten at the quarter pole, I didn't feel any acceleration and I got worried.
+Calvin Borel, rider aboard Rachel Alexandra, offered no excuses after the GI Personal Ensign, saying, "I had everything my way, and she just got outrun.
+After we put away Life At Ten at the quarter pole, I didn't feel any acceleration and I got worried.
 She wasn't really there.
 I knew if anyone was running behind us, we were in trouble."

 Breeding career

 On September 28, 2010, Rachel Alexandra was retired from racing and became a broodmare for the 2011 breeding season.